Gezou/Simple-Bot/README.md

 # Sample Discord.JS Bot
-A Discord bot made by the VizuDev team for making the coding experience easier for beginners.
+A Discord bot made by the Gezou for making the coding experience easier for beginners.

 # Features
 - Command handler w/ aliases